Species Introduction

 ✓ Expert Tip

-Consider using a feeding ring to prevent food from floating away and ensure all fish can access it.
+Consider using a feeding ring to reduce waste and ensure all fish have access to food.

 Q: What are the best tank mates for Green Tuxedo Swordtails?